-It is with great pleasure and a desire to make our finances easier to understand, that we present the City of Canton Popular Annual Financial Report (PAFR) for the year ending December 31, 2004.
+It is with great pleasure and a desire to make our finances easier to understand, that we present the City of Canton Popular Annual Financial Report (PAFR) for the year ending December 31, 2006.
 I would like to thank the Citizens of Canton for allowing me the opportunity to provide these services for them.

 As City Auditor I feel my primary responsibility is to assure the integrity of the City's financial system.
 I am responsible for assuring all expenditures are made in accordance with all applicable federal, state, and local laws.
 As auditor and a former member of City Council, I have seen the benefit of timely financial information.
-As a result, we successfully overcame years of deficit spending with little impact on City services.
+As a result, we successfully overcame years of deficit spending and are in the third consecutive year of council mandating and passing balanced budgets.
+The City has continued to commit current resources to long-term financial obligations in order to ensure its financial stability.
 I feel this (PAFR) provides City Council, administrators, employees and our citizens the tools necessary to effectively communicate our financial conditions as we move forward.